Elkan Baggott: International career

 Baggott again represented the senior national team for the 2023 AFC Asian Cup qualification – third round competition in Kuwait from 8 to 14 June.
 Baggott played in all 3 matches against Kuwait, Jordan, and Nepal.
 Baggott helped Indonesia secure qualification for the Asian Cup that took place in January 2024.
 Baggott scored his second international goal in the 7–0 win over Nepal.

 Baggott was named in the provisional Indonesia squad for the 2022 AFF Championship but chose instead to stay with Gillingham during the busy December–January period of fixtures and with the Kent side bottom of League Two at the time of his call up.

 Baggott was once again called up for the Indonesia squad for two friendlies against Burundi on 25 and 28 March 2023.

 On 27 May 2023, Baggott received a call-up for the friendly matches against Palestine and Argentina.
 He started both matches and played the full game.

 On 29 August, Baggott received a call-up to the under-23 team for the 2024 AFC U-23 Asian Cup qualification.
 He made his debut for the under-23 team against Chinese Taipei, where he also scored a goal in a 9–0 win.

 In January 2024, Baggott was named in the final squad for the 2023 AFC Asian Cup tournament in Qatar.
 He featured twice in the group-stage phase as they qualified as one of the four best third-placed teams.
 He played the full ninety minutes as Indonesia were defeated 4–0 by Australia.
 Baggott himself opened the scoring for the opposition with an own goal after twelve minutes.

+In March 2026, Baggott received his first call-up to the national team for two years under new coach John Herdman.